-Wal-Mart's current mission statement and its advertising slogan are the same: "We save people money so they can live better."
+Walmart's current mission statement and its advertising slogan, which are prevalent at the company’s headquarters in Bentonville, Arkansas—the place where it all began—are the same: "Save people money so they can live better."

 In addition to this mission statement, the company looks to its founder for the company's purpose.
-When Sam Walton received the Presidential Medal of Freedom from President George Bush in 1992 shortly before his death, Sam Walton had this to say upon accepting the award:
+When Sam Walton received the Presidential Medal of Freedom from President George H.W.
+Bush in 1992 shortly before his death at the age of 74, Mr. Walton had this to say upon accepting the award:

 “If we work together, we’ll lower the cost of living for everyone…we’ll give the world an opportunity to see what it’s like to save and have a better life.”

-- Grass Roots Proces.
-Walmart strives to capture suggestions and ideas from the sales floor and front lines – and to implement them
+- Grass Roots Process: Walmart strives to capture suggestions and ideas from the sales floor and front lines – and to implement them.

-- 3 Basic Beliefs and Values.
-Respect for the individual, service to our customers, and striving for excellence are cornerstones of the business
+- Three Basic Beliefs and Values: Respect for the individual, service to our customers, and striving for excellence are cornerstones of the business.

 - The 10-Foot Rule: Making eye contact, greeting people, and offering help to customers who come within 10 feet of employees is a 24/7 rule.